ArVladan/ProvokatorFishing/README.md

 # ProvokatorFishing
-Development of applications for anglers of the new generation
+Development of application for anglers of the new generation